flutter/flutter/engine/src/flutter/impeller/docs/faq.md

   * Similarly, Impeller does not perform image decompression.
 Flutter uses a standard set of codecs wrapped by Skia before querying the system supplied image formats.
-  * So, while Impeller does not use nor is it a wrapper for Skia, some Skia components are still used by Flutter when rendering using Impeller.
+  * So, while Impeller does not use nor is a wrapper for Skia, some Skia components are still used by Flutter when rendering using Impeller.
 * Is Impeller going to be supported on the Web?
   * The current priority for Impeller is to be amazing on all platforms targeted